NafieAlhilaly/fast-fatoora/README.md

 You can try it with simple ui @ [api-fatoora](https://api-fatoora.herokuapp.com/)

-api-fatoora is an open API to help generating QR-code for [ZATCA's e-invoice known as "Fatoorah"](https://zatca.gov.sa/en/E-Invoicing/Introduction/Pages/What-is-e-invoicing.aspx) with any programming language
+fast-fatoora is an open API to help generating QR-code for [ZATCA's e-invoice known as "Fatoorah"](https://zatca.gov.sa/en/E-Invoicing/Introduction/Pages/What-is-e-invoicing.aspx)